Ole Scheeren

-Ole Scheeren (born 6 January 1971) is a German architect, urbanist and principal of Büro Ole Scheeren Group with offices in Beijing, Hong Kong, Berlin and Bangkok and a visiting professor at the University of Hong Kong since January 2010.
+Ole Scheeren (born 6 January 1971) is a German architect, urbanist and principal of Büro Ole Scheeren with offices in Beijing, Hong Kong, London, Berlin and Bangkok and was a visiting professor at the University of Hong Kong from January 2010.

 Biography

 Early life and career

 Ole Scheeren is the son of the German architect Dieter Scheeren, who was a professor of architecture and civil engineering at the RheinMain University of Applied Sciences in Wiesbaden, Hesse.

 Already at the age of 14 he was working at his father's office designing furniture and finished his first architectural project at the age of 21.
 As a twenty-year-old he traveled with his rucksack through rural China and lived there with the locals spending three months before his studies began.
 Ole Scheeren studied at the Institute of Technology (KIT) in Karlsruhe, at the École Polytechnique Fédérale (EPFL) in Lausanne and made a thesis at the Architectural Association School of Architecture in London receiving the RIBA Silver Medal in 2000 for his work called "MexT Project" which analysed social, territorial and economical phenomena in relation with space and architecture.

 After working in Germany, New York and London, Ole Scheeren began his work at the Office for Metropolitan Architecture (OMA) in Rotterdam in 1995.
-In 2002 he became Partner and Director of the offices in Beijing and Hong Kong and responsible for the entire Asia business for more than 10 years.
+In 2002 he became partner and director of the offices in Beijing and Hong Kong and responsible for the entire Asia business for more than 10 years.

 As Partner-in-charge of OMA's largest project to date, he successfully led the realization of the China Central Television Station (CCTV) and the Television Cultural Centre (TVCC) in Beijing.
-His other projects include MahaNakhon, a 314-meter mixed-use tower in the city of Bangkok owned until 2017 by Pace Development; The Scotts Tower, featuring high-end apartments in Singapore; The Interlace, a 1000-unit residential complex in Singapore; a project for Shenzhen's new city centre; as well as the Taipei Performing Arts Center.
+His other projects include MahaNakhon, a 314-meter mixed-use tower in the city of Bangkok owned until 2017 by Pace Development; The Scotts Tower, featuring high-end apartments in Singapore; The Interlace, a 1040-unit residential complex in Singapore; a project for Shenzhen's new city centre; as well as the Taipei Performing Arts Center.
 He also directed OMA's work for Prada and completed the Prada Epicenters in New York (2001) and Los Angeles (2004).
 He also led numerous other projects including the Beijing Books Building, the Los Angeles County Museum of Art, the Leeum Cultural Center in Seoul, and a masterplan for Penang Island in Malaysia.

-In March 2010, Ole Scheeren left OMA and started his own architecture firm named Büro Ole Scheeren Group.
+In March 2010, Ole Scheeren left OMA and started his own architecture firm named Büro Ole Scheeren.